Reviews You Can Rely On

 This review was lead by Travis Reddinger, Nick Bruckbauer, and Jacob Clark.

 Travis is an outdoor addict from Minnesota who prefers minimalist footwear during the warm months.
-He takes every opportunity for open footwear, whether fishing, hiking, or taking breaks when mountain biking.
+He takes every opportunity to wear open footwear, whether for fishing, hiking, or taking breaks while mountain biking.

 Nick is a well-traveled adventurer and recognizes the significance of high-quality footwear as an essential part of his gear.
 He resides along California's Central Coast, allowing him to sport open-toed footwear almost year-round.